ALL 2026 HASHIRI SHINCHA HAVE ARRIVED - TRY NOW WITH 10% OFF! CODE:

 Cultivation & Processing

-The tea farm is located in the north of the picturesque Tanegashima Island, about 115km south of Kagoshima City.
-The warm, subtropical climate and the fresh sea breeze, which carries minerals and morning fog to the farm, ensure an ideal climate for the cultivation of early growing shincha cultivars.
-The tea field is perched at 223m elevation in the highest part of Banyamine, which is considered the top terroir on Tanegashima.
+The tea farm is located in the northern part of the picturesque island of Tanegashima, around 115km south of Kagoshima City.
+The warm, subtropical climate and the fresh sea breeze, which carries minerals and morning fog to the farm, provide ideal conditions for cultivating early Sencha cultivars.
+Perched at an elevation of 223 metres, the tea fields lie at the highest point in Banyamine, considered one of Tanegashima’s finest terroirs.

 The tea farmer uses as few pesticides as possible.
-For the 1st and 2nd harvests (ichibancha and nibancha), no pesticides are used.
-The tea is only briefly steamed (asamushi) to best bring out the refreshing and slightly milky-sweet flavour of the tea.
+No pesticides are applied during the first harvest (Ichibancha) or the second harvest (Nibancha).
+The tea is only briefly steamed (asamushi) in order to highlight its refreshing, milky-sweet character.

 Single Origin

-This tea is sourced exclusively from the above-mentioned tea plantation in Tanegashima and is purchased directly from the farmer.
+This tea is sourced exclusively from the above-mentioned tea fields in Tanegashima, directly purchased from the farmer.

 100% pure